FabriceCourtioux/SleeveDoc/docs/en/Overview/Collections.md

 It is possible to define "main styles" grouping one or more types of products.

 In the example below, the main style 'White label' will be able to integrate all product types.
-It will be necessary to specify when entering the models, whether they belong to the chosen collection.
+When entering models, you will be able to define the corresponding main style.

 <img src="../Images/Overview/MainStyles.png" alt="Main styles" />